 RoboCulture cleverly attaches new pipette tips using a spiral motion and force feedback.

-The contaminated pipette is removed using a 3D-printed pipette tip remover.
+The contaminated pipette tip is removed using a 3D-printed pipette tip remover.

 Using a camera mounted on the robot, RoboCulture perceives the positions of the wells and the pipette tip.
 This video shows the perception output while moving the robot arm manually.